lukeprofits/Monero-Vanity-Wallet/README.md

 ![Version 1.0](https://img.shields.io/badge/Version-1.0-orange.svg)
 ![Python 3.10.9+](https://img.shields.io/badge/Python-3.10.9+-3776ab.svg)

 monero-vanity-wallet is simple tool to add custom text to the end of your Monero wallet.
+I made it because I didn't see any other projects on GitHub written in Python that do this.

 Why the end and not the beginning?